 The Judicial Council is the policymaking body of the California courts, the largest court system in the nation.
 Under the leadership of the Chief Justice and in accordance with the California Constitution, the council is responsible for ensuring the consistent, independent, impartial, and accessible administration of justice.
-The Administrative Office of the Courts (AOC) implements the council’s policies.
+Judicial Council staff implements the council’s policies.

 Our reorganized newsroom offers reporters and the public quick access to news and information on topics impacting the state courts.
 The improved browsing experience helps users learn about the judicial branch and the advancements our state courts are making in the delivery of justice to every Californian.